 So again, you don’t have to use this app all the time.
 Use it for a few days in a row to help you zoom in on your kryptonite.

-Food Sense is available for free so you can try it out, see if it works for you, and let me know what you think!
+Food Detective is available for free so you can try it out, see if it works for you, and let me know what you think!

 Click to read the complete list of references.